qld-gov-au/PLSplus-QG-spec/README.md

 ## 1) Data Source
 The Queensland Address Management Framework (QAMF) dataset is used to populate the service data source for Queenland addresses.
-The dataset is maintained by the Department of Natural Resources and Mines (DNRME) and updated nightly for use by client applications.
+The dataset is maintained by the Department of Resources (DR) and updated nightly for use by client applications.
 Interstate addresses are provided by a third party (paid) service and use the GNAFF.

 The QAMF is the primary source of property location addressing information for Queensland.
 It is location centric, meaning that addresses can be geocoded against a variety of locations, eg centroid of the property, centroid of the street alignment, entrance of the property and the main building.
 It is the point of truth for addressing in Queensland and is continually maintained from data supplied by local government authorities (LGA’s).